 Charges

-Charges for the Firm Service are specified in section 4.
+Charges for the Long Term Firm Service are specified in section 4.

 Negotiated Services

-If a Prospective User's requirements and circumstances vary from the conditions of the Firm Service, including where the Prospective User seeks access to capacity other than the Existing Capacity, the Prospective User may seek to negotiate different terms and conditions, including tariff, as a Negotiated Service.
+If a Prospective User's requirements and circumstances vary from the conditions of the Long Term Firm Service, including where the Prospective User seeks access to capacity other than the Existing Capacity, the Prospective User may seek to negotiate different terms and conditions, including tariff, as a Negotiated Service.

-Negotiated Services will have priority agreed to in a Non-Discriminatory Manner in accordance with the Terms and Conditions set out in Schedule 3, but will not be higher than Firm Service.
+Negotiated Services will have priority agreed to in a Non-Discriminatory Manner in accordance with the Terms and Conditions set out in Schedule 3, but will not be higher than a Firm Service.

 determination of total revenue